 HOW TO APPLY

-Send your application form, CV (in English) and portfolio (no more than 5 works) to firstname.lastname@example.org by 31 JANUARY 2016 (midnight) (we’ll let you know we’ve received your application via email).
-Applicants selected for a live or Skype interview will be notified separately.
-Final selections will be announced in February.
+Send your application form, CV and portfolio (no more than 5 works) to email@example.com by 31 January 2018 (Wednesday midnight), we will let you know we have received your application via email.
+Applicants selected for a live or Skype interviews will be notified separately.
+Final selections will be announced in early March.

 ELIGIBILITY AND CRITERIA